The socks to wear with…

 When you’re wearing an oxford or loafer type shoe, keep your ankles warm with a sock that has a little interest.
 Look for patterns like fishnet or contrasting colors.
 It takes your sock from functional to fashionable.

-You can never go wrong with animal print and these socks are no different.
+You can never go wrong with animal print and these socks (similar) are no different.

-With a brown or black shoe this vertical striped sock works with both.
+With a brown or black shoe this horizontal striped sock (similar) works with both.
 The contrasting colors make them really current and very cool.